VicMisael/BytePusherEmu/README.md

 # BytePusherEmu
-BytePusher Emu made using C++ SDL2 and OpenGL
+BytePusher "Emulator" made using C++ SDL2 and OpenGL